Computer Aided Drafting (CAD)

 CAD-300 AutoCAD for Applied Engineering (2)

 Provides instruction in entry-level computer-aided design (CAD) skills.
 Covers basic commands, CAD hardware and applications, and complete 2-D drawings with AutoCAD.
-Requires keyboard familiarity.
+Requires computer familiarity.
 Allows for some self-paced work.
 Arts & Sciences Elective Code: B

 Hours per week: 1.0 lecture, 2.0 lab

-Prerequisite: Take CSC-116 .
+Prerequisite: Take CAD-340.

 CAD-924 Honors Project (1)